The Female Microbiome by Good Health

 What can upset the balance?

 Antibiotic treatment can cause the decrease or extinction of certain species, leading to low-diversity or unbalanced microbiota.
-In this instance, potentially harmful bacteria can become dominant.
-This is a situation known as dysbiosis, which has been linked to many conditions in the body.
-Studies have shown that pesticides like glyphosate can adversely affect key microbial species in the gut with knock on effects throughout the body, particularly on reproductive hormones.
+In this instance, potentially harmful bacteria can become dominant—a situation known as dysbiosis—and this has been linked to many conditions in the body.
+Studies have shown that pesticides like glyphosate can adversely affect key microbial species in the gut with knock-on effects throughout the body, particularly on reproductive hormones.
 Additionally, the consumption of refined sugar and sweeteners can upset the microbial balance in the mouth, gut, and urinary tract.
 Stress and lack of appropriate sunlight can also disrupt eubiosis (balanced microbiome), as can sexual activity, especially if hygiene practices are subpar.

 Links between microbiomes and health

 There is a well-researched link between altered gut microbiome and reproductive and genitourinary disorders in females.
-Studies have been done on the gut microbiome-oestrogen axis, where progesterone and oestrogen levels in the body can be supported by enzyme secretion and postbiotic production by gut microbes.
+Studies on the gut microbiome-oestrogen axis have shown where progesterone and oestrogen levels in the body can be supported by the enzyme secretion and postbiotic production of gut microbes.
 Studies have also found that our microbiome health positively affects our bone health.
-There are probiotic strains that have been shown to directly support bone density – so important post menopause – and strains that positively or negatively support our metabolism – a huge contributor to reproductive health.
+There are probiotic strains that have been shown to directly support bone density—so important post menopause—and strains that positively or negatively support our metabolism—a huge contributor to reproductive health.

-Click here for more on the female hormonal cycle and here for tips on how to have healthy hormones (and microbiome) throughout the female life stages.
+Click here for more on the female hormonal cycle and here for tips on how to have healthy hormones (and microbiomes) throughout the female life stages.

 Introducing: Good Health Pro Flora Care

-Good Health Pro Flora Care is a scientifically-studied formulation of 5 probiotic strains to support a healthy immune response in the female genito-urinary system.
-An unbalanced vaginal and urinary flora is what can lead to many of the immune issues women face in their reproductive and urinary tracts.
+Good Health Pro Flora Care is a scientifically studied formulation of 5 probiotic strains to support a healthy immune response in the female genito-urinary system.
+Many of the immune issues women face in their reproductive and urinary tracts stem from an unbalanced vaginal and urinary flora.
 An ecologically stable vaginal microbiome is generally identified by a high level of Lactobacillus species.
-Lactobacillus strains play an important role in the support of genital immune issues by supporting the vaginal pH and microbial balance via their postbiotic output, which makes the environment inhospitable for some harmful microorganisms, and by outcompeting other bacteria.
+Lactobacillus strains play an important role in the support of genital immune issues by supporting the vaginal pH and microbial balance via their postbiotic output.
+This makes supports an inhospitable environment for some harmful microorganisms, and beneficial microbes to outcompete other bacteria.

 Pro Flora Care Supports: